 May we recognise that the shocking division and petty squabbles of the Corinthian congregation marred their Christian testimony, stunted their spiritual growth, quenched the work of the Spirit in their lives, and exposed their 'wisdom' as foolishness in the sight of the Lord.
 May we determine in our hearts to live our lives unto the Lord and not to fall into the same stupid trap.

 Heavenly Father, forgive me for the times I have fallen into the trap of carnality and worldly thinking.
-I pray that I may keep the eyes of my consciousness upon the Lord Jesus and keep me from allowing the mind-set of the world to infiltrate my heart and affect my witness.
-I pray that I may develop spiritual wisdom before You and be equipped to forward the good news of the gospel of Christ in a mature manner that does not engage in unnecessary squabbling or petty differences, but is ready to give an instructive answer for the hope I have in Christ.
+I pray that I may keep the eyes of my consciousness upon the Lord Jesus.
+Keep me from allowing the mind-set of the world to infiltrate my heart and affect my witness.
+I pray that I may develop spiritual wisdom and forward the good news of the gospel of Christ in a mature manner, that does not engage in unnecessary squabbling or petty differences but is ready to give an instructive answer for the hope I have in Christ.
 This I ask in Jesus' name, AMEN.